-The Liv-ex South American Fine Wine Index, which follows top Argentinian wines, recorded a 7.3% average annual growth rate from 2015 to 2024.
+The Liv-ex South American Fine Wine Index, which tracks top Argentinian wines, recorded a 7.3% average annual growth rate from 2015 to 2024.
 That’s actually better than many well-known European categories over the same period.

 Historical ROI & Market Performance of The Best Malbec Wines